Key Precept: The End begins with judgment on God’s people.

 Did they praise God and accept Jesus as the Messiah?
 No.

 “they were sore displeased, And said unto him, Hearest thou what these say?
 This is a revolt against Rome!”
 (Matthew 21:12)

 Clearly Jesus supported the multitude’s public embrace of him as their true king.
 The current rulers, some of whom enjoyed Rome’s political backing, and some of whom chaffed at submission to the heathen overlords, were therefore forced into taking sides.

 And sure enough, the next day it is crystal clear that Jesus has thrown down the gauntlet.

 No-one who encounters the Christ gets to remain neutral.
 There is a war going on, and anyone found in no-man’s land gets caught in the crossfire.

 “Take heed, and beware…for a man’s life consisteth not in the abundance of the things which he possesseth…Take no thought for your life, what ye shall eat; neither for the body, what ye shall put on.
 The life is more than meat, and the body is more than raiment….your Father knoweth that ye have need of these things.
 But rather seek ye the kingdom of God; and all these things shall be added unto you.
 Fear not, little flock; for it is your Father’s good pleasure to give you the kingdom.

-Sell that ye have, and give alms; provide yourselves…a treasure in the heavens that faileth not…For where your treasure is, there will your heart be also…Blessed are those servants, whom the lord when he cometh shall find watching [not for his coming, but watching over his business]…
+Sell that ye have, and give alms; provide yourselves…a treasure in the heavens that faileth not…For where your treasure is, there will your heart be also…Blessed are those servants, whom the lord when he cometh shall find watching [not FOR his coming, but OVER his lord’s affairs]…